ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 The function extracts text from HTML or XHTML according to the following rules.

 1. Comments starting with `<!--` and ending with `-->` are removed.
-1. The content of a `CDATA` section is left as is, without furthure processing.
+1. The content of a `CDATA` section between `<![CDATA[` and `]]>` is left as is, without furthure processing.
+Note that it is appended to the previous text without any space.
-1. Text wrapped with `<script>` or `<style>` tags is removed entirely.
+1. A text wrapped with `<script>` or `<style>` tags is removed entirely.
+If `script` or `style` are the names of XML namespaces (like `<script:a>`) then they are treated like usual tags.
 1. Any tag is replaced with a space.
+Note that elements like `<>`, `<!>`, `<!-->` are also replaced.
+Tag without closing bracket `>` is removed to the end of an input text.
-1. Consecutive whitespaces (space, new line, line feed, tab characters) are converted to a single space.
+1. Any sequence of whitespaces (space, new line, carriage return, tab, vertical tab or form feed) is converted to a single space.
-1. Leading and trailing spaces are removed.
+1. Leading and trailing spaces are removed from the returned text.

 !!! info "Note"
-    HTML and XML entities are not decoded.
+    HTML and XML entities are not decoded by the extractTextFromHTML function.

-    It is not guaranteed that the function fully supports all HTML, XML or XHTML standards.
+    It is not guaranteed that extractTextFromHTML function fully supports all HTML, XML or XHTML standards.
 But it tries to do the best.

 **Syntax**